 As part of the MPS program, students carry out a semester-long project either in the fall or spring semester.
 This required project offers students an opportunity to experience working with a client to complete work on time and to the satisfaction of the client.
 Projects are completed in teams of 3-4 students, giving students an opportunity to practice work distribution and team skills.
 Students may enroll and receive credit in the MPS Project course in both the fall and spring semesters.
-Read about some of our recent MPS Projects, from Fall 2019 and Spring 2019.
+Read about some of our recent MPS Projects, from Fall 2019, Spring 2019, and Fall 2021.

 Projects consist of social/behavioral component, technological component, or both.
 Projects often consist of elements relating to user experience (e.g., user research, design, development, and evaluation), natural language processing, information policy, data science and analytics, machine learning, network analysis, mobile technologies, design, and so forth.